-In the United States, an annual inflation target of 2% is gospel when it comes to monetary policy.
-Realistically, we could handle inflation around 5% without TOO much adjustment to daily life.
+In the United States, an annual inflation target of 2% per year has been gospel when it comes to monetary policy.
+Realistically, inflation around 5% per year would be manageable without TOO much adjustment to daily life.

-Change that rate to 5% per month and the effects would be devastating.
-Think about monthly expenses for a second; $4,000 a month becomes $7,100 a month in 1 year!
+Change that rate to 5% per month, and the effects would be devastating.
+A monthly expense of $400 becomes $710 in 1 year!

-I know!
 Sounds impossible, right?
 Think again.
-Bolivia met that criteria in 1985.
+Bolivia hit that level in 1985.
 Zimbabwe blew that number away between November 2007 and November 2008, averaging a rate of 89.7 sextillion percent!